RhinoStake/aptos_monitoring/README.md

 This is a work-in-progress Grafana dashboard for monitoring Aptos Validators.
 Setting up Prometheus/Grafana is outside the scope of this repo.
 Use the [excellent guide from Artifact Staking](https://artifact-staking.medium.com/setting-up-validator-monitoring-for-aptos-testnet-2-85d5c4e94c80).

-This Dashboard is also available on the [Grafana Dashboard page for one-click install](https://grafana.com/grafana/dashboards/16846-aptos-validator-monitoring/).
+**New!** This Dashboard is also available on the [Grafana Dashboard page for one-click install](https://grafana.com/grafana/dashboards/16846-aptos-validator-monitoring/).

 ![](https://grabup.teamhim.com/beshadow-molluscousness-electrolyzable-queue.png?raw=true)